Coinduction: an elementary approach: A crash-course in coinduction

 We now proceed with a coinductive proof of~$(\star)$.
 Assume $s \to t$ and $s \to t'$.
 If $s \equiv t \equiv t' \equiv x$ then $f(s,t,t') \equiv x$, and $x \to x$ by rule~$(1)$.
 If $s \equiv A(s_1)$, $t \equiv A(t_1)$ and $t' \equiv A(t_1')$ with $s_1 \to t_1$ and $s_1 \to t_1'$, then by the coinductive hypothesis $t_1 \to f(s_1,t_1,t_1')$ and $t_1' \to f(s_1,t_1,t_1')$.
 We have $f(s,t,t') \equiv A(f(s_1,t_1,t_1'))$.
 Hence $t \equiv A(t_1) \to f(s,t,t')$ and $t \equiv A(t_1') \to f(s,t,t')$, by rule~$(2)$.
 If $s \equiv B(s_1,s_2)$, $t \equiv B(t_1,t_2)$ and $t' \equiv B(t_1',t_2')$, with $s_1 \to t_1$, $s_1 \to t_1'$, $s_2 \to t_2$ and $s_2 \to t_2'$, then by the coinductive hypothesis we have $t_1 \to f(s_1,t_1,t_1')$, $t_1' \to f(s_1,t_1,t_1')$, $t_2 \to f(s_2,t_2,t_2')$ and $t_2' \to f(s_2,t_2,t_2')$.
 Hence $t \equiv B(t_1,t_2) \to B(f(s_1,t_1,t_1'),f(s_2,t_2,t_2')) \equiv f(s,t,t')$ by rule~$(3)$.
 Analogously, $t' \to f(s,t,t')$ by rule~$(3)$.
 Other cases are similar.

 Usually, it is inconvenient to invent the Skolem function beforehand, because the definition of the Skolem function and the coinductive proof of the Skolem normal form are typically interdependent.
-Therefore, we adopt a style of doing a proof by coinduction of a statement
+Therefore, we adopt an informal style of doing a proof by coinduction of a statement

 with an existential quantifier.
 We intertwine the corecursive definition of the Skolem function~$f$ with a coinductive proof of the Skolem normal form